ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 to specify two additional formulas.
 The **Prologue Formula** is executed once at the beginning of formula evaluation;
 the **Epilogue Formula** is executed once at the end of formula evaluation.
-These formulas provide a way to do high overhead operations in a one-shot manner.
+These formulas provide a way to do high overhead operations in a one-shot manner and so providing another feature related to the Performance requirement.
-For example, a user may have Prologue Formula that reads a file (e.g., to initialize input values in a talbe) at the beginning of the calculation, and an Epilogue Formula that writes results at the end of the calculation.
+For example, a user may have Prologue Formula that reads a file (e.g., to initialize input values in a table) at the beginning of the calculation, and an Epilogue Formula that writes results at the end of the calculation.
-Prologue and Epilogue Formulas are modified through the table popup menu.
+Prologue and Epilogue Formulas are modified through the scisheet popup menu.

 3.3.
 Program Export
 ~~~~~~~~~~~~~~~~~~~